5 Intention-setting Ideas to Support Your Transition Back Out Into the World

 • Eye pillow: hand towel, tie or scarf

-To read more on this pilot study, click the link below:
+To read more, click on the link below:

-5 Intention-setting Ideas to Foster Peace
+5 Intention-setting Ideas to Build Courage This Spring

 As always, if you try any of these intention-setting ideas for holistic health, I would love to hear about the impact they might have had for you.
 Please send me an email at linda@sanctuary4compassion.com to share!